-Already in 1853 Peter Reininghaus, his wife Therese and his younger brother Julius (he married Therese’s sister Emilie) bought a small brewery on the Steinfeld, not far from Graz.
-In the same year the company “Brüder Reininghaus” was founded, the first steam-run brewery in Styria.
+Already in 1853 Peter Reininghaus, his wife Theresia and his younger brother Julius (he married Therese’s sister Emilie) bought a small brewery on the Steinfeld, not far from Graz.
+In the same year, the company “Brüder Reininghaus” was founded, the first steam-run brewery in Styria.
 Workman’s houses and a canal to the Mur were built and the factory was illuminated electrically.
 In 1883, Emperor Franz Joseph was so impressed by the company, whose beer was even exported to Greece, Egypt, East India, Zanzibar and South America, that he raised the head of the family, Johann Peter Reininghaus (who also built the first Styrian spirit and press yeast factory) to the nobility.
 By 1900, the Reininghaus grounds were 25 times larger than originally and suddenly became one of the largest companies in Austria.
 Following the example of Adolf Ignaz, old-age provision was set up for the almost 700 workers and apartments, a hospital and a sports field were provided.

 Therese herself was also very socially active.
-She founded a foundation for widows and orphans in Graz, committed to girls’ schools and the admission of women to university studies, participated in the foundation of the Graz Tramway Society, in the electricity plant in Lebring and in the construction of the Grazer Schlossberg hill funicular.
+She founded a foundation for widows and orphans in Graz, was committed to girls’ schools and the admission of women to university studies, participated in the foundation of the Graz Tramway Society, in the electricity plant in Lebring and in the construction of the Grazer Schlossberg hill funicular.
 She lived in the Styrian town of Thal, where she and her husband had bought and renovated the Hardt Castle.

-Therese and Peter also had ten children, 29 grandchildren and 72 great-grandchildren.
+Theresia and Peter also had ten children, 29 grandchildren and 72 great-grandchildren.
 Their descendants now live scattered throughout Europe, North and South America and Africa.